anieldev/demonet/README.md

 Say another plain text password is `Ch33z7Br3@d!` which happens to be 4 characters longer than `P!zz4p13`.
 Regardless of the password's length, the length of the hash produced for both passwords will be the same.
 The exact length depends on the algorithm.

 Because hash algorithms always produce the same result for a specific input, they are predictable.
-This means an attacker can figure out the original password from the hash.
+This means an attacker could figure out the original password from the hash.
 In other words, hashing the password is not enough.